AlexGalays/abyssa-js/README.md

 <a name="api-stateWithParams"></a>
 ## StateWithParams
-StateWithParams is the merge between a State object (created and added to the router before init) and params (both path and query params, extracted from the URL after init).
+StateWithParams is the merge between a State object (created and added to the router) and params (both path and query params, extracted from the URL when transitions occur).
 Instances of StateWithParams are returned from `router.previousState()`, `router.currentState()` and passed in signal handlers.

 ### name: String